Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Related Work

 \textbf{Defogging via EDN.} These methods directly remove the fog from foggy images to generate fog-free images through CNNs without using ASM.
 Based on the derived features of an input foggy image, Ren \textit{et al.} \cite{GFN2018CVPR} employed an end-to-end trainable gated fusion network for single image defogging that can effectively learn the inherent correlation between fog-related features and the transmission maps.
 Wang \textit{et al.} \cite{wang2018aipnet} proposed an atmospheric illumination prior in which the luminance channel in the YCrCb color space is mainly disturbed by the atmospheric light in foggy weather.
 Based on this prior, they adopt an end-to-end multiscale trainable model to restore the Y channel of a foggy image.
 In \cite{zhang2021dual}, the authors presented a Dual-Path Recurrent network, which has two parallel branches to recover the image by simultaneously learning the characteristics of the basic content and details of foggy images.
-Zhang \textit{et al.} \cite{zhang2021tcyb} proposed a densely connected pyramid encoder to extract multiscale image features from foggy inputs before using a density-aware generator to obtain fog-free images; they also constructed a Laplacian pyramid decoder to refine the defogged images.
-Different from the above methods, Qu \textit{et al.} \cite{pix2pixdehazing} treated image defogging as an image-to-image translation problem and proposed an enhanced pix2pix defogging network.
+Qu \textit{et al.} \cite{pix2pixdehazing} treated image defogging as an image-to-image translation problem and proposed an enhanced pix2pix defogging network.
 This method constructs a multi-resolution generative adversarial network and an enhancer to translate a foggy image to a clear one.